tldr-pages/tldr/pages/common/heroku.md

 # heroku

-> A tool for creating and managing Heroku apps from the command line.
+> Create and manage Heroku apps from the command line.

 - Login to your heroku account: